 UA/UWA Regional In-Service Center

-Continue to review our social media pages on Facebook (@uainservice) and Twitter (@UofARIC) for ongoing announcements.
-As a reminder, you may find any of our newsletters at: http://inservice.ua.edu/newsletter.
+As a reminder, continue to review our social media pages on Facebook (@uainservice) and Twitter (@UofARIC) for ongoing announcements.
+You may find any of our newsletters at: http://inservice.ua.edu/newsletter.

 If you need additional information or would like to discuss specific plans for support for your school or district, I am happy to assist you at 205-348-6951 or via e-mail at firstname.lastname@example.org.